 PROFESSOR GARY L. STURGESS ‘JUST ANOTHER PAPERCLIP?’
 REPORT PUBLISHED

-The BSA today publishes the ‘Just Another Paperclip?’ report by Professor Gary L. Sturgess.
+On the 31 March, 2017, the BSA published the ‘Just Another Paperclip?’ report by Professor Gary L. Sturgess.
 Speaking on the report’s publication, BSA Chief Executive Mark Fox said:

 To read the report in full, please click here.

 On 31st January the BSA, in conjunction with Associate Member Trowers & Hamlins, held an event to discuss the culture, ethos and practicalities of running commercial councils.
 With ongoing constraints on public finances, local councils continue to face significant challenges to the delivery of good quality public services.
 However recent years have also prompted innovation across England’s local authorities, with councils taking action to partner with the private sector and act in a more ‘commercial’ fashion.